 Brake fluid level will increase as clutch plate friction material wears down.
-Do not exceed specified level (3 mm/0.12 in. above minimum level).
+Do not exceed specified level (3 mm above minimum level).

-Checking brake pads for wear (fig. 28)
+Checking brake pads for wear (fig. 48)

 Front brake

 To facilitate inspection without removing the pads from the calipers, brake pads have a wear mark.
 If the grooves in the friction material are still visible, the pad is still in good condition.